FRCTeam3044/OxConfig/README.md

-# AutoConfig
+# OxConfig
-AutoConfig is a modular and flexible utility for automatically setting up a YAML based config file and tuning over networktables.
+OxConfig is a modular and flexible utility for automatically setting up a YAML based config file and tuning over networktables.

 ## Installation
 You will need to add the github packages maven repository to the repositories section in `build.gradle`